kahlil/grunt-compass/README.md

 # Changelog

-v0.3.6 @shana added grunt v0.4 compatibility and the grunt-contrib style of structuring gruntplugins.
+v0.3.6: @shama added grunt v0.4 compatibility and the grunt-contrib style of structuring gruntplugins.
 Also: first tests!

-v0.3.2 add support for IMPORT_PATH
+v0.3.2: add support for IMPORT_PATH

-v0.3.1 adds compiling of single files or a minimatch path via the `src` option
+v0.3.1: adds compiling of single files or a minimatch path via the `src` option

 v0.2.14: @nebelschwade added `fonts-dir` option and fixed issue with config.rb due to changes in last version.